 |White House||--||0.1 mi.
 North-Northwest of Central Balfour Town|

-Another fun idea is to go see some of the more interesting naturally occurring land formations.
-Other types of natural attractions on Salt Cay can be seen in the following table.
+Another idea is to visit some of the more interesting area land formations.
+Other types of natural attractions on Salt Cay are listed in the following table.

 |Bay||Central Salt Cay|